gbif/data-blog/README.md

 If you want to change the blog appearance, you need to create folders and files in the **root directory** that match folders and files in the **public directory**.
 Hugo will copy and replace files in the root directory into the public directory.

+### General blog settings

+Other settings in the blog can be set in the `./config.toml`.

 ### css

 Changes to theme css can be done using.